DigitaleGesellschaft/jekyll-theme-conference/index.md

 ### About the Conference

-The Institute of Computing for Climate Science at the University of Cambtidge is pleased to announce the 12th International Conference on Climate Informatics, which will be hosted at the university in April 2022.
+The Institute of Computing for Climate Science at the University of Cambridge is pleased to announce the 12th International Conference on Climate Informatics, which will be hosted at the university in April 2022.